smarthomeNG/plugins/slack/README.md

 ```

 ### etc/plugin.yaml multi instance example
-If you want to post to more than one Slack workspaces or if you want to use more than one incoming webhook / authentication token, configure this plugin with multiple instances.
+If you want to post to more than one Slack workspace or if you want to use more than one incoming webhook / authentication token, configure this plugin with multiple instances.
 ```yaml
 SlackInstance_1:
     plugin_name: slack
     instance: WorkspaceYourTeam
     token: abc/def/ghi # Token for posting to workspace '<your_team>'

 SlackInstance_2:
     plugin_name: slack
     instance: WorkspaceAnotherTeam